German health insurance valid in Switzerland

 Katrin Straub

-Planning a stay in Switzerland or working there as a cross-border commuter?
-Health insurance is a central issue.
-This article explains the validity of your German health insurance in Switzerland and outlines the steps necessary for complete coverage.
+Are you planning a stay in Switzerland or working there as a cross-border commuter?
+Health insurance is a key issue.
+This article explains the validity of your German health insurance in Switzerland and outlines the steps needed to ensure continuous cover.

 The topic in brief and concise terms

-For tourist stays in Switzerland, the German EHIC card is usually sufficient for medically necessary treatments.
+For tourist stays in Switzerland, the German EHIC card is usually sufficient for medically necessary treatment.

-Cross-border commuters have the option to choose, within three months, whether they wish to be insured in Germany or Switzerland; this decision is usually binding.
+Cross-border commuters have an option right and can choose within three months whether they would like to have health insurance in Germany or Switzerland; this decision is usually binding.

-In case of permanent residence in Switzerland, compulsory health insurance is required under the Swiss Health Insurance Act (KVG); employers do not contribute.
+If you have permanent residence in Switzerland, compulsory health insurance is required under the Swiss KVG; employers do not pay any contributions.

-Understanding the basics of the validity of German policies in Switzerland
+Understanding the basics of the validity of German insurance policies in Switzerland

-For individuals with German health insurance, the question often arises about its validity in Switzerland.
-During short tourist stays or business trips of up to three months, you are generally covered by your European Health Insurance Card (EHIC).
-This card, usually found on the back of your German insurance card, covers medically necessary treatments under the conditions of the Swiss system.
-It is important to know that the EHIC only includes public healthcare services and does not cover private treatments or repatriation.
-For more comprehensive protection, a private international health insurance can be advisable, as it often includes additional benefits such as medical repatriation, which the EHIC does not cover.
-This arrangement is based on social security agreements between Switzerland and the EU/EFTA countries.
-However, the EHIC does not guarantee free treatment, as the healthcare systems differ and co-payments may apply.
-Please note that different regulations apply when relocating your habitual residence to Switzerland.
-Clarifying these details before travelling ensures a worry-free time in Switzerland.
+For people with German health insurance, the question of its validity in Switzerland often arises.
+For short tourist stays or business trips of up to three months, you are generally covered by your European Health Insurance Card (EHIC).
+This card, usually on the back of your German insurance card, covers medically necessary treatment under the conditions of the Swiss system.
+It is important to know that the EHIC covers only public healthcare services and does not cover private treatment or repatriation.
+For more comprehensive protection, private travel health insurance may be worthwhile, as it often includes additional benefits such as medical repatriation, which the EHIC does not.
+This arrangement is based on social security agreements between Switzerland and the EU/EFTA states.
+However, the EHIC does not guarantee free treatment, as healthcare systems differ and cost-sharing may apply.
+Please note that different rules apply if you move your habitual residence to Switzerland.
+The clarification of these details before you travel will ensure a worry-free stay in Switzerland.

-Specific regulations for cross-border workers and exercising the option right
+Specific rules for cross-border commuters and exercising the option right

-Do you work in Switzerland but continue to live in Germany?
-In this case, you are considered a cross-border commuter, and there are special regulations regarding health insurance for you.
-As a rule, individuals employed in Switzerland are subject to compulsory insurance according to the Health Insurance Act (KVG) there.
-However, Germany has made special agreements with Switzerland, as well as with other neighbouring countries, granting cross-border commuters a so-called right of option.
-This right allows you to be exempted from Swiss compulsory insurance within three months of starting your employment in Switzerland and instead remain in your German health insurance.
-This decision is usually irrevocable and must be carefully considered.
-A formal application for exemption must be submitted to the relevant cantonal authority in Switzerland.
-If you miss this deadline or do not submit an application, you will automatically be assigned to a Swiss health insurance company.
-Over eighty percent of cross-border commuters opt for Swiss compulsory insurance (KVG) with additional cover, as this often offers the best value for money.
-The costs for cross-border commuter health insurance in Switzerland will start at approximately 156 Swiss Francs per month in 2025.
-Comprehensive advice can help you make the right choice for you.
+Do you work in Switzerland but still live in Germany?
+Then you are considered a cross-border commuter and there are special rules for your health insurance.
+As a rule, people employed in Switzerland are subject to the mandatory insurance requirement there under the Health Insurance Act (KVG).
+However, Germany has entered into special agreements with Switzerland, as well as with other neighbouring countries, which grant cross-border commuters a so-called right of option.
+This right allows you, within three months of starting your job in Switzerland, to be exempt from Swiss mandatory insurance and instead remain in your German health insurance.
+This decision is generally irrevocable and should be carefully considered.
+A formal application for exemption must be submitted to the competent cantonal authority in Switzerland.
+If you miss this deadline or do not submit an application, you will automatically be assigned to a Swiss health insurer.
+More than eighty per cent of cross-border commuters opt for Swiss compulsory insurance (KVG) with supplementary insurance, as this often offers the best value for money. [ä5] The cost of cross-border commuter health insurance in Switzerland starts at around 156 Swiss francs per month in 2025. [ä3] Comprehensive advice can help you make the right choice.

-If you choose Swiss health insurance or are required to be insured there, the Federal Health Insurance Act (KVG) applies.
-Every person residing or working in Switzerland must have basic insurance.
-Unlike in Germany, employers in Switzerland do not contribute to health insurance premiums; these must be fully borne by the insured.
-Premiums are independent of income and vary according to the canton, insurer, and chosen insurance model (e.g., standard, family doctor model, Telmed).
-The basic insurance according to KVG covers a legally prescribed service catalog, which is the same for all providers.
-Services include outpatient and inpatient treatments, medications, and maternity benefits.
-There is an annual deductible (franchise) that can be chosen between 300 and 2,500 Swiss Francs for adults, and a co-payment of ten percent of costs above this amount (up to a maximum of 700 Francs per year).
-For cross-border commuters, there are special KVG rates tailored to their needs.
-It is advisable to carefully compare the different offers and models to find the optimal coverage.
-A travel health insurance can also provide additional security here, especially when traveling outside Switzerland and Germany.
+If you choose Swiss health insurance or are required to take out insurance there, the Federal Health Insurance Act (KVG) applies.
+Every person living or working in Switzerland must take out basic insurance.
+Unlike in Germany, employers in Switzerland do not contribute to health insurance premiums; these must be paid in full by the insured person.
+Premiums are not income-based and vary depending on the canton, insurer and chosen insurance model (e.g. standard, family doctor model, Telmed).
+Basic insurance under the KVG covers a legally defined range of benefits that is identical across all providers.
+Benefits include outpatient and inpatient treatment, medicines and maternity benefits.
+There is an annual deductible (excess) that can be chosen between CHF 300 and CHF 2,500 for adults, as well as a 10% co-payment on costs above this amount (up to a maximum of CHF 700 per year).
+Special KVG rates are available for cross-border commuters, tailored to their needs.
+It is advisable to compare the different offers and models carefully in order to find the most suitable cover.
+A travel health insurance policy can also provide additional security here, especially when travelling outside Switzerland and Germany.

-Here are some important aspects of the KVG basic insurance:
+Here are some important aspects of KVG basic insurance:

-• Free choice of insurer (among those operating in the place of residence).
+• Free choice of insurer (among those operating at your place of residence).

-• Each family member must be insured individually.
+• Each family member must be insured separately.

 • Children must be insured within three months of birth.

-• The insurance obligation begins when taking up residence or commencing employment.
+• The obligation to insure begins when you take up residence or start gainful employment.

-• Benefits for illness, accident (if no other accident insurance applies), and maternity.
+• Benefits in the event of illness, accident (provided no other accident insurance applies) and maternity.

-Choosing the right deductible and the appropriate model can have a significant impact on your annual costs.
+Choosing the right deductible and the right model can significantly affect your annual costs.

-Comparison: German GKV vs Swiss KVG for cross-border commuters
+Comparison: German statutory health insurance vs. Swiss KVG for cross-border commuters

-Cross-border commuters face a choice: stay in the German statutory health insurance (GKV) or switch to the Swiss KVG?
-Both systems have their pros and cons.
-The German GKV often offers the advantage of family insurance, where non-working spouses and children are covered at no extra cost—a model that Switzerland does not have, as each family member must be insured individually and pay their own premiums.
-Contributions to the German GKV are income-related, while KVG premiums are not affected by income and can vary significantly depending on the canton and model.
-With the KVG, cross-border commuters can often benefit from lower rates and have access to medical care in both countries.
-[4,ä5] An important factor is cost-sharing: In Switzerland, there is a deductible and a percentage excess.
-The benefits of the basic insurance are legally defined in Switzerland and are the same across all insurers.
-In Germany, additional benefits can differ between insurers.
-Less than one percent of cross-border commuters remain in the German GKV, as it is often more expensive without offering significant advantages. [ä5] An annual travel health insurance policy can be useful for trips abroad, regardless of the chosen system.
-The decision should be made after careful consideration of personal and family circumstances, desired benefits, and costs.
+Cross-border commuters face a choice: remain in German statutory health insurance (GKV) or switch to Swiss KVG?
+Both systems have advantages and disadvantages.
+German GKV often offers the benefit of family cover, where non-working spouses and children are insured as dependants without paying contributions – a model that does not exist in Switzerland, as each family member there must be insured separately and pays their own premium.
+Contributions to German GKV are income-dependent, whereas KVG premiums are not income-dependent and can vary significantly depending on the canton and model.
+With KVG, cross-border commuters can often benefit from lower rates and have access to medical care in both countries.
+[4,ä5] A key point is cost sharing: in Switzerland there is the deductible (franchise) and a percentage co-insurance.
+The benefits of basic insurance are laid down by law in Switzerland and are the same for all insurers.
+In Germany, insurers' additional benefits can differ.
+Fewer than one per cent of cross-border commuters remain in German GKV, as it is often more expensive without offering any significant advantages. [ä5] An annual travel health insurance can be worthwhile for trips abroad, regardless of the system chosen.
+The decision should be made after carefully weighing up the personal and family situation, the benefits desired and the costs.

 Choosing the right health insurance as a cross-border commuter or when moving to Switzerland is complex.
-A common mistake is missing the three-month deadline for the option right, which can result in automatic allocation to a Swiss provider.
-Our expert tip: Be sure to clarify your insurance situation before or immediately after taking up employment in Switzerland.
-Note that once a decision for or against the Swiss system is made, it is usually binding.
-Another point is returning to Germany: Anyone who has been privately insured or insured under the KVG in Switzerland for a long time may have difficulties being re-admitted to the German statutory health insurance, especially in retirement.
-Clarify this in advance with your German health insurance provider.
-For cross-border commuters who are insured in Switzerland under the KVG, Form S1 (formerly E106) is important to be able to claim benefits in Germany as well. [ä7] Also, check whether a private supplementary insurance in Germany or Switzerland is advisable to close coverage gaps.
-This may relate to dental treatments or alternative healing methods, for example.
-An international health insurance offers additional protection.
-Keep in mind that employers in Switzerland do not contribute to health insurance.
-Therefore, the premiums must be fully borne by yourself.
+A common mistake is missing the three-month deadline for the right of choice, which can lead to automatic assignment to a Swiss insurer.
+Our expert tip: make sure you clarify your insurance situation before or immediately after starting work in Switzerland.
+Please note that a decision made once for or against the Swiss system is usually binding.
+Another point is returning to Germany: anyone who has been privately insured in Switzerland or insured under KVG for a long time may, in some circumstances, have difficulty being accepted back into German statutory health insurance, especially at retirement age.
+Clarify this in advance with your German health insurer.
+For cross-border commuters insured in Switzerland under KVG, form S1 (formerly E106) is important in order to be able to assert entitlement to benefits in Germany as well. [ä7] Also check whether private supplementary insurance in Germany or Switzerland makes sense in order to close gaps in cover.
+This may, for example, concern dental treatment or alternative healing methods.
+An international health insurance policy provides additional protection.
+Bear in mind that employers in Switzerland do not pay any contributions towards health insurance.
+The premiums therefore have to be paid in full by you.

 Important considerations for your decision:

-1. Premium rates in Germany vs. Switzerland (currently from approx. 156 CHF in Switzerland). [ä3]
+1. Premium levels in Germany vs. Switzerland (currently from around CHF 156 in Switzerland). [ä3]

-2. Scope of benefits and deductibles (franchise up to 2,500 CHF possible).
+2. Scope of benefits and excesses (franchise up to CHF 2,500 possible).

 3. Family insurance (advantage of German statutory health insurance).

-4. Coverage in country of residence and work (possible in both countries with KVG and Form S1).
+4. Care in the country of residence and country of work (possible in both countries with KVG and form S1).

 A careful analysis of these points helps to find the best solution.

-The coordination of health insurance systems between Germany and Switzerland is primarily based on bilateral social security agreements as well as EU/EFTA regulations.
-[7,4] These agreements ensure that people who live or work across borders do not suffer disadvantages, such as double insurance coverage or the loss of entitlements.
-A central principle is the employment location principle, according to which the obligation to insure generally exists in the country of employment.
-For cross-border commuters, this principle is modified by the option right.
-The European Health Insurance Card (EHIC) is a result of this coordination and allows access to medically necessary services in the other contracting state during temporary stays.
-The agreements also regulate which state is responsible for which services and how cost reimbursement occurs.
-For instance, pensioners are generally insured in the state that pays the pension, or in the country of residence if multiple pensions are received and if a pension is drawn from there.
-For detailed information and specific forms, the German Liaison Office for Health Insurance – Abroad (DVKA) is an important point of contact.
-[3] It is important to stay informed about current regulations as details can change due to new agreements or court rulings.
+The coordination of health insurance systems between Germany and Switzerland is based mainly on bilateral social security agreements as well as the EU/EFTA regulations.
+[7,4] These agreements ensure that people who live or work across borders do not suffer any disadvantages, such as double insurance cover or the loss of entitlements.
+A central principle is the principle of the place of work, according to which insurance liability generally exists in the country of employment.
+For frontier workers, this principle is modified by the right of option.
+The European Health Insurance Card (EHIC) is a result of this coordination and enables access to medically necessary care in the other contracting state during temporary stays.
+The agreements also regulate which state is responsible for which benefits and how reimbursement of costs is carried out.
+For example, pensioners are generally insured in the state that pays the pension, or, if there are multiple pensions, in the country of residence if a pension is received from there.
+For detailed information and specific forms, the German Liaison Office for Health Insurance Abroad (DVKA) is an important point of contact.
+[3] It is important to stay informed about the current regulations, as details can change, for example through new agreements or court rulings.
 [5,7] An understanding of these European regulations is crucial.

 Permanent residence in Switzerland: What changes?

-When you permanently relocate to Switzerland, you are fully subject to the compulsory Swiss health insurance under KVG.
-The option right for cross-border commuters does not apply here.
-You must register with a Swiss health insurer within three months of registering with the residents' registration office.
-The German health insurance, whether statutory or private, usually ends when you give up your residence in Germany, unless there are special continuation options, which are rare.
-Be sure to inform your German health insurer of your move in good time.
-[7] As mentioned, the premiums in Switzerland are not income-related and must be paid in full by you.
-It is important to arrange Swiss health insurance early to avoid coverage gaps and possible premium surcharges for late entry.
-To choose the right plan, you should compare various offers.
-Also, consider necessary supplementary insurance, as basic coverage does not include all conceivable services.
-A foreign insurance is then only relevant for travel from Switzerland to other countries.
-The re-registration and the conclusion of the new insurance are important steps when relocating.
+If you move your permanent residence to Switzerland, you will be fully subject to the Swiss compulsory health insurance requirement under the KVG.
+The right of choice for cross-border commuters does not apply here.
+You must register with a Swiss health insurance provider within three months of registering with the residents' registration office.
+German health insurance, whether statutory or private, generally ends when you give up your residence in Germany, unless there are special options for continued cover, which are, however, rare.
+Be sure to inform your German health insurer in good time about your move.
+[7] As mentioned, premiums in Switzerland are not income-based and must be paid entirely by you.
+It is important to arrange Swiss health insurance at an early stage in order to avoid gaps in cover and any premium surcharges for late entry.
+When choosing the right tariff, you should compare various offers.
+Also consider any necessary supplementary insurance, as the basic insurance does not cover all conceivable benefits.
+Travel insurance is then only relevant for trips from Switzerland to other countries.
+Re-registration and taking out the new insurance are important steps when relocating.

 nextsure: Your partner for tailored insurance solutions